hanjustin/Spring-Study-Notes/README.md

 ##### 15.2.1 Integration tests
 * `@MockBean` adds the mock to the application context, so it can be used elsewhere with `@Autowired`

+## Spring Security in Action
+### 1 Security today
+* Commonly intercept the requests and that ensure whoever makes the requests has permission to access protected resources
+* Through authentication, identify a user.
+Through authorization, identify the user's permissions.
+* A heap dump could find sensitive data in internal memory of an executing app.
+* Apply security in layers & use different practices for each layer.